 Yes, and this is because the IRS considers it to be supplemental wages since it is a lump sum payment.

 Paycor Can Help

-Paycor Time makes labor management both time and cost effective.
-With our flexible mobile application, employees can request time off, see how much PTO they’ve accrued and easily access employer PTO policies.
-But that’s just the tip of the iceberg.
-Employees can also clock in and out, manage their schedules and view pay stubs, all while on the go.
-Want to learn more?
-Take a guided product tour.
+Paycor Time helps makes labor management both efficient and cost effective for employers.
+With our flexible mobile application, Paycor Mobile employees can request time off, see how much PTO they’ve accrued and easily access employer PTO policies.
+Employees can also review schedules, clock in and out with ease, and view pay stubs all from one place.